ENGFAKAYODE/UK-Government-Incomes-And-Outcomes/README.md

 - Illustrate how much the average UK taxpayer contributes annually and how those contributions are distributed across public services.

 - Highlight the implications of budget deficits and growing national debt.

 - Allow users to explore spending by category and country to better understand financial priorities.

-- Promote financial literacy by connecting wage deductions and tax implications to government budgeting.

-## GENERAL OVERVIEW
-This project explores how the UK government generates revenue and allocates public funds, with a focus on breaking down income sources and spending categories.
-By visualizing these dynamics, the project provides an insightful look into the nation's financial profile and how it directly impacts citizens.

-The dashboard leverages data from InformationIsBeautiful.net, combined with other credible sources like Gov.uk and Wikipedia, to present a transparent and educational experience around government finance.

-## OBJECTIVES

-- Provide a clear breakdown of the UK government's revenue and expenditures.

-- Illustrate how much the average UK taxpayer contributes annually and how those contributions are distributed across public services.

-- Allow users to explore spending by category and country to better understand financial priorities.